Texas Children’s Health Plan Coverage for Drug & Alcohol Rehab Treatment

 Check Your Texas Children’s Health Plan Rehab Coverage

 Going to therapy or detox for drug or alcohol addiction issues will put you on the path to greater well-being in life.
 However, if you’re not sure about your insurance benefits, you might feel stressed about taking this step.
 It’s helpful to know exactly what your Texas Children’s Health Plan covers so you can have peace of mind.
-To find out exactly what type of rehab treatment is covered through your Texas Children’s Health Plan benefits, you can check your plan by calling , clicking here, or filling out the form below.
+To find out exactly what type of addiction treatment in Texas is covered through your Texas Children’s Health Plan benefits, you can check your plan by calling , clicking here, or filling out the form below.

 Specialty Alcohol and Drug Treatment Through Texas Children’s Health Plan

-Some patients may need the services of a luxury treatment center or an executive rehabilitation center.
+Some patients may need the services of a luxury addiction treatment center or an executive rehabilitation center.
 A luxury treatment center offers exclusive amenities that allow patients to relax while working on their recovery.
 It offers services such as gourmet cooking and innovative treatment methods.
-An executive treatment center is similar to a luxury treatment center, and it offers the following benefits:
+An executive addiction treatment center is similar to a luxury treatment center, and it offers the following benefits: